pindoio/pindo-ai-docs/README.md

 - Ensure that the audio files and text inputs meet the required specifications as outlined in the schemas.
 - The service enforces rate limits per IP to prevent abuse.

-## Languages Supported

-The Pindo VoiceAI API currently supports three languages: Kinyarwanda, Kiswahili, and Luganda.
-These languages can be specified using their corresponding ISO 639-1 language codes in the API requests.
-The API expects the language code to be included as part of the request to identify the language of the audio file being processed.

-Here are the currently supported languages along with their respective ISO 639-1 codes:

-- Kinyarwanda: `"rw"`
-- Kiswahili: `"sw"`
-- Luganda: `"lg"`

 ## Endpoints

 ### 1. Speech-to-Text (STT)
 Converts spoken language in an audio file into written text.
+The Pindo VoiceAI Speech-to-Text (STT) API currently supports three languages: Kinyarwanda, Kiswahili, and Luganda.
+These languages can be specified using their corresponding ISO 639-1 language codes in the API requests.
+The API expects the language code to be included as part of the request to identify the language of the audio file being processed.

 - **URL**: `/stt`
 - **Method**: `POST`